Hair Transplant

 Another thing to consider is how easily you, as an individual, become tired or fatigued.
 Believe it or not, patients are typically very tired after hair transplant surgery; especially after large surgeries that last upwards of 6+ hours.
 Some people have a higher tolerance for general fatigue and don’t have a problem driving for a little bit while still feeling tired.
 If you are the type of person who has trouble focusing or really does not function well after strenuous events, you should be honest with yourself and consider asking someone else to accompany you to surgery and drive you home.
 The last thing you want to do is become too tired driving home and risk anyone’s safety.

 So, can you drive yourself to and from a hair transplant procedure?
 Absolutely.
 Should you?
 That is a slightly more complicated question.
 Patients preparing for surgery should honestly assess how much driving needs to be done and how willing and comfortable they are to actually drive, and then determine whether or not they want a chaperone.
 Most friends and family members are very understanding and discrete.
 I have yet to see a sibling, parent, or good friend who wouldn’t tag along and help out with the driving.
-If you think you would be more comfortable having someone drive you to and from your hair transplant surgery, don’t hesitate to ask.
+If you think you would be more comfortable having someone drive you to and from your hair transplant surgery NY, don’t hesitate to ask.

 ________